 - Visit a nearby IRS office to request your previous W-2s, 1099s and any other tax files sent to you in the years you failed to file.

 - You should proceed to prepare your taxes as usual.
-You can even hire a IRS tax attorney to make life easier for you to avoid mistakes and they know what information needs to be gathered and how to obtain it.
+You can even hire a tax law firm to make life easier for you to avoid mistakes and they know what information needs to be gathered and how to obtain it.

 - Arrange a payment plan for your debts with the IRS.
 If you cannot afford to pay all at once, the IRS is kind enough to allow for a installment payment plan.